jimmy-dsi/apollo-spc/COMPILING-Linux.md

 ./dotnet-install.sh --version latest
 ```

 The **play** app utilizes dotnet's Ahead-Of-Time (AOT) compilation features.
-In order to build projects which use these features, you will need to install several dependencies--namely the clang compiler, and a few others.
+In order to build projects which use these features, you will need to install several dependencies—namely the clang compiler, among a few others.
 Installation command for Ubuntu or Debian based distros:

 ```bash
 sudo apt update
 sudo apt install -y clang lld libc6-dev libicu-dev libssl-dev zlib1g-dev
 ```

-Once these are complete, you are ready to move on to the next build steps!
+Once these are complete, you are ready to move on to the next build steps.

 ## Building
 To build the project in full, simply navigate to the root folder of your cloned git repo and type: